Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 580.173.02 streaming decoder and the four-slot `GLX interop2 -> Vulkan -> wgpu`
 bridge.
 A hardware-free `oxideav-sysaudio` mock regression proves that the 50 ms preroll gates start, consumed PCM advances the master clock, and an empty ring causes the clock to remain fixed while the callback emits silence.
+A separate real-network seek smoke test was run through `OxidePlayback` while remaining paused throughout:
+Twitch 160p requested media 300.000 s, selected segment 29 (`#EXTINF` start 290.290 s),
+landed on a video access point at media 298.334 s / raw 368.358 s, then received the first post-seek AAC epoch at media 298.368 s.
+The OSS stream never entered Playing.
-The full Sanctuary app suite currently passes 59 tests.
+The temporary network-dependent test was removed afterwards.
+The full Sanctuary app suite currently passes 63 tests.

 This Twitch web-player GraphQL/Usher protocol is not a stable public playback API, so all Twitch-specific request shape, client ID and token handling remain isolated